Training – Beekeeping Courses

 ____________________________________________________________________________________________

-Beekeeping for Beginners 2025
+Beekeeping for Beginners 2026

 Discover all you need to know about safe and successful beekeeping on our winter course for new or aspiring beekeepers.
-The winter course comprises six weekly evening classes in a face to face setting.

-The weekend course has a full weekend schedule with mornings spent learning the theory of beekeeping and afternoons spent gaining practical experience in our apiary.
+The Weekend Course has a full weekend schedule with mornings spent learning the theory of beekeeping and afternoons spent gaining practical experience in our apiary.
+Both lead into a weekend practical session in the Spring when the hives are active.

 Course topics are: